Planes, Trains and Automobiles: RSNA 2025 Travelers Brave Chicago's Historic Snowfall

 She was scheduled to present a pediatric musculoskeletal US course during a RSNA Hands-On Lab on Sunday morning, one of the earliest sessions of RSNA 2025.

-After her own canceled flight, she weighed her options at the Air Canada counter at Billy Bishop Toronto City Airport, and the upcoming flights didn’t look promising.
+After her own canceled flight, she weighed her options and the upcoming flights didn’t look promising.

 As she waited at the gate, Dr. Bedoya got a text from Aurélie D’Hont, MD, a fellow pediatric radiologist at SickKids.